vishwas-atworks/Thought-on-Process/README.md

 ### Customer Onboarding

 I am customer, just walk in to the
+-  Have a demo environment.
+With all the data set up.

 ### Research
 Create a culture of innovation.
 No one needs a cheaper version of SAP - may be they do, but keywords do sell in the VC market.
 Blockchain based database.